ruby-processing/PiCrate/README.md

 Clone jdk8 branch:-

 Requires java to build (and jogl-2.4.0-rc jars), but uses a maven wrapper so you don't need to install maven.
-Suggest build/test on regular linux box, but is designed for use on RaspberryPI 3B+.
+Suggest build/test on regular linux box, but is designed for use on both RaspberryPI 3B+ and RaspberryPI4.
 Needs installed jruby to test/run.

 ```bash
 cd PiCrate # or whatever you call it